julie-forman-kay-lab/IDPConformerGenerator/docs/installation.rst

     source activate.sh
     ./install_deps.sh

 Your installation will become up to date with the latest developments.
-If you had installed MC-SCE and Int2Cart, you may need to update those separately.
+If you had installed MC-SCE, Int2Cart, SPyCi-PDB, or X-EISDv2,  you need to reinstall them again in the ``idpconfgen`` environment.

 From source on the Graham Cluster (DRAC)
 ----------------------------------------